brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 "Are you Robert Reicher?"
 Lucius Malfoy, the picture of aristocratic pride in his full military uniform, asked without really asking.

-"I…yes, I am he," he managed, more than a little stunned.
+"I… yes, I am he," he managed, more than a little stunned.
 Quickly, he snapped himself out of it, and stood aside.
 "Please come in, General Malfoy."